library(poilog)

 The 2022 IRIS found that the upper bound likelihood of a breach in the next year fit a Poisson log-normal distribution with a mean (\(\mu\)) of -2.284585 and and standard deviation (\(\sigma\)) of 0.8690759.

-As was done in the breach rate analysis, we can use trial and error to find a reasonable value of \(\lambda\) for a Poisson distribution that approximates these results:
+As was done in the breach rate analysis, we can use trial and error to find a reasonable value of \(\lambda\) for a Poisson distribution that approximates these results without increasing the number of breaches (it underestimates the number of multiple breaches but replicates the number of single breaches):

 <- 1e6